 Delrios is an authentic, rustic Italian based in York.
 It has an intimate atmosphere and the service is exceptional.
 It is a family ran business and you’re feel like you’re welcomed into their family.
 Plus the food is incredible!

-Tomahawk Steak House is the perfect place for those who enjoy a good steak and a drink!
+The Cut and Craft is the perfect place for those who enjoy a good steak and a drink!
 Its the meat eaters dream.
 The interior is modern industrial and has the perfect feel for a date night.
-You walk down a beautiful cobbled lane and outside are greeted by a cow, yes a cow!
+Dare I say it- but it was the best steak I’ve had!

 Finally..

 Gosh I feel like I could write another blog post on York and activities and I’ve only just finished this one.
-For anyone wondering whether to go then get on Booking.com and get planning your visit.
+For anyone wondering whether to go, get on Booking.com and get planning your visit!
 You won’t be disappointed.
 York is a must!

 These are just some of my favourite things to do and the best highlights York has to offer.
 I’d love to hear your York favourites too.